Sap-has/chat-room/README.md

 # Simple Chat Application

 ## Overview
 This is a real-time chat application built using **Java**, **Spring Boot**, and **WebSockets**.
-The application allows multiple users to join a public chat room and communicate in real time.
+The application allows multiple users to join a chatroom and communicate in real time.

 ## Features
 - Real-time messaging with WebSockets
-- Supports multiple users in a public chat room
+- Supports multiple users in different chatrooms
+- Ability to **host** a chatroom with a randomly generated 5-character code
+- Ability to **join** a chatroom using a code
 - User-friendly interface
 - Built using **Spring Boot** and **STOMP** over WebSockets

+## Feautes to Add
+- Make room code persist by adding the room code generator in the backend instead of front end (currenlty uses front end)
+- Use MySQL to save chats
+- Ability to create users
+- Ability to friend users
+- Can invite friends to chats

 ## Technologies Used
 - Java